 You can highlight any country to see that Country’s population

 Second Approach of creating Basic Maps in Tableau

 Double-clicking on any geographic field such as Postcode, City, State, or Country will automatically create a Tableau Map.
 In this example, we will double-click on the Country dimension.
 From the screenshot below, you can see that the desktop has created a Symbol for you.
 Here, it added the Latitude to Row shelf, Longitude to Column shelf, and Country Name to Details Card in Marks Shelf.

 To convert the Symbols, you can either click on the marked one from the Show Me window or change the Marks type from Automatic to Map.

 Either way, it will generate the below for you.

 Let us add Population Total to the Colors card in Marks Shelf.
 It will add color to every country based on its Population.

 Create Maps in Tableau – Third Approach

-Drag and drop any Geographic field on the Details card will automatically create a Map.
+Drag and drop any geographic field on the Details card, and it will automatically create a map.
 In this example, we will drag the Country Name dimension to the Details card present in Marks Shelf.

 Add Data labels to Maps in Tableau